linroger/Wealth-of-Nations/Advanced Investments/Lecture 2- Asset Allocation with Multiple Risky Assets.md

 $$

-Very important for our portfolio choice analysis is the $N \times N$ covariance matrix of returns
+Very important for our [[Lecture 5- Dynamic Portfolio Choice|portfolio choice]] analysis is the $N \times N$ covariance matrix of returns

 $$